ianthehenry/symlink-bug/README.md

 # symlink bug

-This repo demonstrates an apparent error in the way `coffeeify` handles symlinks to directories.
+This repo demonstrates an apparent error in the way `coffeeify` handles requiring files in directories in `node_module`s.

 To see the bug in action: